Grandmaster

 Master Kwok is the headmaster of Gotham Martial Arts and the founder of Martial Arts Education Society.
 He also serves as the Co-Chair of Harvard Alumni for Education in New York City.
 Ever since Master Kwok established Gotham Martial Arts in 2007, numerous newspapers, periodicals, and television programs have profiled him.
 He has also served as a guest speaker on martial arts topics at prestigious universities and multinational corporations such as Harvard University, Princeton University, Hong Kong University of Science and Technology, and JP Morgan Chase.
 His efforts have earned him numerous accolades over the years.
 In 2015, he was honored with the "Community Leadership Award" by the US President's Council on Sports, Fitness & Nutrition Award.
 In 2017, he became the first recipient of the "Silver Achievement Award" presented by the World Ving Tsun/ Wing Chun Association.
 In February 2019, the Certificate of Special Congressional Recognition was presented to him for his outstanding and invaluable service to the community.

 Master Kwok comes from a strong academic background.
-He is currently pursuing a Doctor of Education degree in Curriculum, Teaching, and Learning at Northeastern University.
-Prior to that, he earned master's degrees from Harvard University and St. John's University.
+He holds a Doctor of Education degree in Curriculum, Teaching, and Learning from Northeastern University.
+Prior to that, he earned Master's degrees from Harvard University and St. John's University.
 He also studied physical education and movement science at Columbia University.
-Master Kwok was an adjunct professor of managerial studies at the City University of New York before teaching martial arts full-time.
+Master Kwok was an adjunct professor of Managerial Studies at the City University of New York before teaching martial arts full-time.

 To learn more about Master Kwok, please click here for his Wikipedia biography.